tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

 Proceed with configuring tdex-cli with downloaded macaroons and cert, and add your remote endpoint IP.
  - cert.pem is located at $HOME/tdex-box/gated/tls/cert.pem on the remote machine
- - admin.macaroon will be located at gated/macaroons/admin.macaroon
+ - admin.macaroon is located at $HOME/tdex-box/gated/macaroons/admin.macaroon on the remote machine
 ```sh
 # By default it looks for the daemon operator gRPC interface on localhost:9000
 # or on a remote machine